cu-mkp/research-teaching-companion/content/resources/case-studies.md

 The results of the reflection assignments were encouraging: the students came to appreciate the material qualities, appearances, and behaviors of various paint media.
 They gained a better sense of the skill and labor involved in painting, and they had excellent and insightful follow-up questions after the assignemnt.
 Moreover, their course evaluations routinely mentioned how much they enjoyed the activity, not only for what they learned but for the opportunity it gave them to get to know their classmates in what is otherwise a sizeable lecture course.

+### Histories of Science and Technology in East Asia
+Lan Li, a 2016-2019 Presidential Scholar in Society and Neuroscience at Columbia Universty, designed and taught an undergraduate and graduate seminar course on histories of science and technology in East Asia.
+Students explored what it means for historians to engage in experimentation and the pedagogical value of burning, breaking, and substituting materials.
+Beyond reading texts, the course also involved a practical component as students engaged with knowledge production by actually making things.
+This practical assignment, in lieu of a written research paper, was modeled after the Making and Knowing Project.
+Reconstructions included armillary spheres, techniques for repairing ceramic, and a “simple and convenient x-ray.”
+The second practical component of the course involved translating broader research questions into a podcast.
+Podcasts include essays on plastic surgery, mapping mountains, and ritualized cremation.
+View the projects and podcasts on the [course website](https://edblogs.columbia.edu/hseaw4110-001-2018-1/).

 ## Collaborator Workshops